mates14/pyrt/docs/terms-explained.md

 ### The Universal Truth: All Sources Are Created Equal

-dophot3 has learned to treat **all sources of photometric information identically**.
+pyrt-dophot has learned to treat **all sources of photometric information identically**.
 Whether your terms come from:

 - **RESPONSE headers** (embedded in FITS files from previous runs)
 - **Model files** (`-M model.ecsv`)